 When is the global primary where I’m located?

-Democrats Abroad will be hosting at least one voting center in every country where we operate, March 3 through March 10, 2020.
-Details for specific locations, including exact dates and times, will be available on the Democrats Abroad website by mid January 2020.
+Democrats Abroad is hosting voting center events in over 40 countries - with additional ballot assistance events around the world - from March 3 through March 10, 2020.
+Details for specific locations, including exact dates and times, can be found here.

-Voters who are already members of Democrats Abroad will receive notice about how to vote remotely, including how to download and return their ballot on February 18.
+Voters who are already members of Democrats Abroad received notice about how to vote remotely, including how to download and return their ballot, on February 18.
+Remote voting information can be found here.

 Who will win the 2020 Global Primary?